-ȘTEFAN-ANDREI LUPU1, DAN FLORICĂU1
+ŞTEFAN-ANDREI LUPU, DAN FLORICĂU

-Keywords: Li-Ion battery; Thermal influence; Electric vehicles; Battery management system.
+Keywords: Li-ion battery; Thermal influence; Electric vehicles; Battery management system.

-Li-Ion batteries are used as an energy storage element for various applications, from portable electronic devices to electric cars.
-The present study aims to explore how temperature variations affect the charging and discharging process of Li-Ion batteries, both theoretically and experimentally.
-For the experimental part, we made a data acquisition platform where we tested the behavior of a Li-Ion battery at different temperatures, starting from ambient temperature ($22^{\circ}C$) and going in both directions, down to $-20^{\circ}C$ and up to $+40^{\circ}C$.
-Both high and low temperatures can have more or less reversible adverse effects on battery capacity, charge rate, and overall performance.
-The subject is particularly important in optimising battery performance under different temperature conditions.
+Li-ion batteries are an energy storage for various applications, from portable electronic devices to electric cars.
+The present study explores how temperature variations affect Li-ion batteries' charging and discharging processes, both theoretically and experimentally.
+For the experimental part, we made a data acquisition platform where we tested the behavior of a Li-ion battery at different temperatures, starting from ambient temperature (22 °C) and going in both directions, down to -20 °C and up to +40 °C. Both high and low temperatures can have more or less reversible adverse effects on battery capacity, charge rate, and overall performance.
+The subject is crucial in optimising battery performance under different temperature conditions.